Our History and Heritage

 In the summer of 1945, we began producing washers again, anticipating that within three years demand would be twice that of 1941.
 This began a period of explosive growth that would take us from a small manufacturer of washers and ironers to a large manufacturer of a full line of major home appliances, including the first fully-automatic washer and electric dryer.

 In 1949, we changed our company’s name to Whirlpool Corporation to contribute to the recognition of our signature brand.
 We had grown to lead the industry, achieving $48 million in sales and annual earnings of $3 million.

 Commitment to Community

-Lou and Fred Upton established the Whirlpool Foundation following the war, making a commitment – a promise – to reinvest in the community.
-Their intent was to provide financial and leadership support for nonprofit organizations dedicated to improving the quality of life in the communities where we operated.
+Lou and Fred Upton established the Whirlpool Foundation following the war, with a commitment to reinvest in the community and provide financial and leadership support for nonprofit organizations dedicated to improving the quality of life in the communities where we operated.